 In 2017, HNC changed its name to "Giga Metals Corporation" to reflect the company's intent to become a mineral firm providing nickel, cobalt, and potentially other raw materials for use in electric vehicles (EV) and battery energy storage markets.
 Giga Metals is a publicly traded company, headquartered in Vancouver, BC (a registered BC company), and listed on the TSX Venture Exchange.

-In 2018, a diamond drilling program (40 holes, 10,835 m) was completed, along with a metallurgical test program and engineering studies.
+In 2018, a diamond drilling program (40 holes, 10,835 m) was completed, along with a metallurgical test program and engineering studies (see Sections 10, 11, 12, 14).